microsoft/Microsoft.Diagnostics.Tracing.Logging/doc/configuration.md

   time.
 Defaults to false (filename timestamps use UTC).
 If you use timestampLocal and supply your own filename template you should be sure to include the timezone information in that template, or you may lose data during daylight savings changes.
 If you don't specify a custom template this is handled for you.
+* maximumAge (optional): string representing a TimeSpan value indicating the maximum age of the oldest log relative to the newest.
+File creation time is used in the calculation.
+* maximumSizeMB (optional): Maximum size of all logs in MB before the oldest log(s) will be deleted.
+Age is determined by file creation time.
 * filters (optional): an array of regular expression strings which are used to filter log output.
 Only valid for `text` and `console` type logs.

+### Retention configuration
+Both age and size policies may be applied to the same log.
+In this case the most aggressive policy will win (e.g. if a 28 day retention policy is used but only 20GB of logs are allowed then logs newer than 28 days but which cause the total size to exceed 20GB will be deleted).

+When using retention the following additional restrictions are applied for valid configuration:
+* Logs must be configured for automatic rotation.
+* The base name of the log must be the first portion of the log file name.
+* Log templates must not use either the hostname or "milliseconds since midnight" format specifiers in their template.
+* Log templates must produce a consistent name length for various times of day / days / etc. In general it is strongly recommended that the default templates be applied but this is not required.

+It is theoretically possible even with the above restrictions to create a situation where retention mistakenly deletes other logs, though in practice this is very difficult unless the user tries very hard to fool the system.
+We would recommend you don't, if you like your logs anyway.
+In general use cases this should be very safe to use.

+Retention adds some additional process cost as a catalogue of all matching files is kept in memory and used to quickly determine expiration and perform deletion.
+The rough cost is the size of the filename along with an 8-byte value storing size and another 8-byte value storing creation time.
+For logs with a (fairly typical) length of approximately 40 characters this means 56 bytes per entry.
+The following would be approximate typical per-day sizes at different rotations:
+* One minute: 80KB
+* Five minute: 16KB
+* Ten minute: 8KB
+* One hour: 1KB

+Retention will never delete the "second to last" file (that is, the last file not currently in use) even if it would violate retention policies.
+Effectively, the last completed file will always be available until the current file is done being processed.

 ## Configuring data sources for each individual log